What to Do If Someone Sues Your Singapore Business

 - Identify a suitable external counsel as quickly as possible if you don’t already have one; and

 - Engage them to respond to the claim.

-There are certain exceptional circumstances in which it may be strategically preferable to ignore the summons and allow default judgment to be entered.
+There are certain exceptional circumstances in which it may be strategically preferable to ignore the originating claim and allow default judgment to be entered.
 However, this is not a decision to be taken lightly and should be made with comprehensive legal advice that is specific to your business’ actual circumstances.

-For this reason, the priority upon being served a summons should be to identify and obtain preliminary legal advice from external counsel within 48 hours of being served.
+For this reason, the priority upon being served an originating claim should be to identify and obtain preliminary legal advice from external counsel within 48 hours of being served.

 3. Seek Advice From Your External Counsel

 Specifically ask your external counsel for advice on the way the originating claim was served.
 If your business was improperly served, it may have a procedural defence to the claim that would force the adverse party to refile the suit.
 This would buy you more time to start gathering evidence for your defence.

 In order for your instruction of counsel to be as efficient, and therefore as economical as possible, you should do your best to conduct an internal investigation to find out all the facts that are relevant to the dispute.
 This includes: